Wyden & Merkley's New O&C Act of 2015 Will Inflict Thousands of New Clear-Cuts (labeled Eco-Forestry) Upon

-Oregon Democrats Congressman DeFazio and Governor John Kitzhaber Propose to Serve Up BLM Native Forests to Oregon's Timber Elite on a Gold Plated Platter!
+In 2013 Oregon Democrats Congressman DeFazio and former Governor John Kitzhaber Proposed to Serve Up BLM Native Forests to Oregon's Timber Elite on a Gold Plated Platter which would look like this after!

 In addition to the tens of thousands of log truck loads of BLM trees already auctioned to Oregon's timber barons, several key Democrats including Oregon Congressman Peter DeFazio created legislation in 2012 to, in essence, privatize 1.6 million acres of O & C Lands for logging.
 Democrat Congressman DeFazio attached his O & C Trust, Conservation, and Jobs Act to the newly passed (8/13) House Resources Bill H.R.
 1526.
-Democratic Oregon Governor John Kitzhaber is also advocating for this federal legislation that would more or less privatize 1.6 million acres of these BLM lands in western Oregon.
+Democratic Oregon Governor John Kitzhaber also advocated for this federal legislation that would more or less privatize 1.6 million acres of these BLM lands in western Oregon.
 If their legislation ever became reality these lands would be managed under one of the nations weakest forest practices regulations called the Oregon Forest Practices Act.

 Here are some pictures of what happens to lands managed under the Oregon Forest Practices Act.

 Roseburg Forest Products clearcut in Oregon's Elliot State Forest, 2006

 Senator Wyden has stated numerous times that he could not support the DeFazio bill.
 However, he has proposed his own bill to more than double logging levels on the BLM O & C lands.
 Several of Oregon's veteran forest defenders believe the O & C Trust Act proposed by Oregon's Congressman DeFazio was a "bait and switch" tactic to create the illusion that the "kinder and gentler clear-cuts" being offered by Senator Wyden is the balanced approach to increase logging of ancient forests on BLM O & C lands.

 In 2010 Oregon's Big Timber Elite Held over 800 Million Board Feet of Federal and State Land Timber Sales in Oregon

 Data purchased and attained from Timber Data Inc. for fiscal year 2010: